The Last of Us: Development and history

-A multiplayer mode was originally in development for Part II, as had been the case in The Last of Us; Newman and Margenau confirmed the existence of the multiplayer mode at E3 in June 2018.
-In September 2019, Druckmann and co-lead game designer Emilia Schatz noted the game would focus solely on its single-player campaign; Naughty Dog released a statement confirming the omission, adding it continued development separately.
-It increased its multiplayer-related job openings following Part IIs release in 2020.
+Like the first game, an online multiplayer mode was originally in development for Part II, as confirmed in June 2018.
+In September 2019, following developer comments, Naughty Dog confirmed the multiplayer mode would be developed separately.
+The company increased its multiplayer-related job openings following Part IIs release.
 At Summer Game Fest in June 2022, Druckmann confirmed the game would receive a standalone release and revealed the first concept art.
-He said it was "as big" as Naughty Dog's single-player games and would feature new characters and a new location in the United States, suspected to be San Francisco based on the art.
+He said it was "as big" as Naughty Dog's single-player games and would feature new characters and a different American location, suspected to be San Francisco based on the art.
 Development was led by co-game directors Newman and Vinit Agarwal and narrative lead Joseph Pettinati.
-Development was scaled back in May 2023, with many developers moved to other projects, while Sony reassessed its direction; at Sony's request, subsidiary Bungie evaluated the game and questioned its ability to maintain player engagement.
+Production was scaled back in May 2023 while Sony reassessed its direction, with many developers moved to other projects; Bungie evaluated the game at Sony's request and questioned its ability to maintain player engagement.
 Naughty Dog realized it would struggle to maintain a live service game while developing Intergalactic: The Heretic Prophet.
-Kotaku said the game was "basically on ice" by October, following layoffs at Naughty Dog.
-In December, Naughty Dog announced it had canceled the game, titled The Last of Us Online, noting its ambitious scale would have forced the studio to pull all of its resources towards post-launch content instead of future single-player games.
+Kotaku reported the game was "basically on ice" following layoffs in October.
+Naughty Dog canceled the game, titled The Last of Us Online, in December, noting its ambitious scale would have forced the studio to pull resources towards post-launch content instead of future single-player games.
+Development cost hundreds of millions of dollars, according to Schreier, and Agarwal said it was around 80 percent complete, following seven years of development.

 Naughty Dog considered working on a third game in the series after Part II and spent time prototyping ideas before deciding to work on Intergalactic.
 Druckmann and Gross wrote an outline for a story set after Part II by April 2021, but noted it was not in active development.
 Druckmann later clarified the outline was for a "small story" focused on Tommy, rather than a full sequel to Part II; he felt it would eventually be released, possibly as a game or television series.
 Regarding a possible third main installment in the series, Druckmann said "there's more story to tell" by January 2023, and by April confirmed that he had a concept for a third main game, stating there is "probably one more chapter to this story".
 In March 2025, Druckmann warned not to "bet on there being more of Last of Us ", noting the television series "could be it".
 The Last of Us Complete—a bundle featuring Part I and Part II Remastered—was released digitally on April 10, 2025, followed by a physical collector's edition on July 10, featuring a SteelBook case, art prints, and American Dreams.
+In March 2026, Druckmann said a "few stops that remain on the road ahead", which some interpreted as a possible hint to a sequel, and in September he said some projects were in the works, noting "Naughty Dog is still the steward of this IP".